maupilia/SRT/sphinx/SpectralLine/C-band/Sardara/start-obs.rst

     ``> wx``

 #.
-Follow the link below to perform the pointing and focus optimization (if not already included in your schedule) :

-      :ref:`pointing-focus`

-#.
 Begin the schedule by indicating the start scan [N] or subscan [N_n] in the SCD file :